Dgame/blog/content/tik-take-toe-in-rust-in-a-ddd-fashion/index.md

 }
 ```

-But we still need some sort of generic representation for a mark so that `Field` can take either X or O. Let's try this approach:
+But we still need some kind of generic representation for a `Mark` so that we can treat both with the same logic:

 ```rust
 pub trait Marker {